Song Shanshan

 Song Shanshan (born 25 March 1987) is a former professional Chinese tennis player.
-She won six ITF titles, all in doubles, including two $25k tournaments.
+She won six titles at ITF tournaments, all in doubles.

-Song made her WTA Tour main-draw debut at the 2006 Guangzhou International Open where she and Chen Yanchong made the quarterfinals, with a win over future world number one doubles player Elena Vesnina and her partner Anna Chakvetadze.
+Song made her WTA Tour main-draw debut at the 2006 Guangzhou International Open where she and Chen Yanchong made the quarterfinals, with a win over future world No. 1 doubles player, Elena Vesnina, and her partner Anna Chakvetadze.

-At the 2007 Guangzhou International Open, she qualified for the singles main draw and defeated Chinese wildcard Ji Chunmei in the first round, before being eliminated by fourth seed Dominika Cibulková.
+At the 2007 Guangzhou International Open, she qualified for the singles main draw and defeated Chinese wildcard entrant Ji Chunmei in the first round, before being eliminated by fourth seed Dominika Cibulková.